Fix-22/pycrobat/README.md

-# pycrobat
+# PyCrobat
-PDF tool written in Python.
+A simple tool to manage PDFs using a CLI written in Python.